Pembrey and Burry Port railway station: Train services

 There is an hourly service to Manchester Piccadilly via Swansea, Cardiff Central, Shrewsbury and Crewe.
 A similar frequency operates on Sundays, but trains do not start running until late morning.

 In the other direction there is an hourly service to Carmarthen, running either non-stop or stopping at Kidwelly and Ferryside, with a two-hourly extension to Milford Haven via Whitland and Haverfordwest.

 There are also several daily services between Pembroke Dock and Swansea via Carmarthen and two through trains to Fishguard Harbour.

 All of these services are operated by Transport for Wales.

-Great Western Railway operate one daily service between Carmarthen and London Paddington (to London in the morning & back in the evening Mon-Sat).
+Great Western Railway operate six daily services each way between Carmarthen and London Paddington.
 This saves having to travel to Swansea and change trains.
 On summer Saturdays an extra service runs through to Pembroke Dock.
 This service departs London Paddington at 08:45 and arrives at Pembroke Dock at 14:14.
 On Sundays, a more frequent service operates (three trains each way from early afternoon).